 These are advanced CCNA interview questions asked to experienced network engineers with over 5+ years of experience.

-BGP (Border Gateway Protocol) is the protocol used to exchange routing information between different Autonomous Systems (ASes) on the internet.
+BGP (Border Gateway Protocol) is the protocol used to exchange routing information between different Autonomous Systems (ASes) on the Internet.
 An Autonomous System is a collection of IP networks and routers under the control of a single organization that presents a common routing policy to the Internet.

 BGP is classified as a path vector protocol, meaning it makes routing decisions based on the entire path to a destination rather than just a single metric like hop count.
 BGP is essential for inter-domain routing, meaning it manages routing between different networks or internet service providers (ISPs).